 NOTE: An exclude group can be helpful when you have included a group which is used for other purposes as well (like group-based licensing as example).

-NOTE: When you configure the snoozeDurationInDays to ‘0’ the user is prompted each time during sign in.
-I would recommend you to keep this value as low as possible, if you ‘Nudge’ your end users more for registering the authenticator app the result of registrations will increase.
+NOTE: When you configure the ‘Days allowed to snooze’ to ‘0’ the user is prompted each time during sign in.
+I would recommend you keeping this value as low as possible, if you ‘Nudge’ your end users more for registering the authenticator app the result of registrations will increase.

 NOTE: It can take up to a minute or 10 before the policy becomes active, at that point your users are starting to receive the Nudge when they logon to the Azure Active Directory.